TABLE OF CONTENTS

 Introduction: Why Speaker Diarization Matters

-Speaker diarization is the process of breaking down an audio file into segments and identifying which speaker corresponds to each segment.
-It answers the question: "Who spoke when?"—an essential task for applications like media monitoring, transcription services, and conversational AI.
+Speaker diarization is the process of breaking down an audio file into segments and determining which speaker corresponds to each segment.
+It answers the question, "Who spoke when?"
+This is crucial for applications such as transcription, media monitoring, and conversational AI.

-From a machine learning perspective, several methods are used for speaker diarization.
-This blog will explore three common approaches to help you understand how these methods work and guide you in choosing the right diarization system for your needs.
+From a machine learning perspective, speaker diarization uses various approaches to achieve this segmentation.
+This blog will explore three common methods to help you choose the right one for your needs.

 Method 1: Pipeline-Based Approach